10 Faucet Trends for Kitchens and Baths in 2022

 Moen’s new Smart Faucet With Motion Control offers several hands-free functions.
 Tap to turn the water on and off.
 Or motion forward to turn it on; wave left to turn the water warm; wave right to turn it cold; motion forward to turn it off.
 You can also connect the faucet to an Amazon Alexa or Google Home to issue voice commands, such as “Alexa, tell Moen to give me a cup of water.”
 It’s set to be released in July 2022.

-In fact, Moen is so confident in its wave and voice command technology, it’s coming out with a completely handle-less style, shown here, in fall 2022, for homeowners who are ready to go all-in on touchless tech.
+In fact, Moen is so confident in its wave and voice command technology, that it’s coming out with a completely handle-less style in fall 2022, for homeowners who are ready to go all-in on touchless tech.

 Moen’s new Haelyn pull-down kitchen faucet will feature new ColorCue technology that features an LED ring around the nozzle dock that indicates water temperature in five ranges.
 Blue indicates cold below 81 degrees Fahrenheit.
 Purple is warm, between 91 and 100 degrees; red is hot, above 109 degrees.